 The hotel suffered during the depression, however, and went slowly downhill, also suffering damage from a fire.
 It was decided that the old hotel couldn’t be saved and Hilton built a new property, which opened in 1968.
 This time, the hotel had 15 stories, 265 guest rooms and suites and underground parking.
 But pieces of the old DeSoto remained, include the antique chandeliers and terra cotta tiles.

 The DeSoto was purchased by Sotherly Hotels in 2004 and underwent a $12 million renovation in 2008 and a $9.4 million renovation in 2017.
 The hotel group has hotels throughout the South, including Wilmington, Tampa and Houston.
 The Sotherly Hotel in Atlanta is The Georgian Terrace in Atlanta, one of my favorite hotels, built in 1911 and one of the most elegant properties in town.
-The DeSoto is a member of Historic Hotels of America.
+The DeSoto is a member of Historic Hotels of America and is our favorite choice for downtown Savannah hotels.

 A Favorite with Brides: DeSoto Savannah Weddings